troopashells/M.I.M.P/README.md

 - Put sd in pi power on.
 - Customize twister OS look.
 Gui will guide you.
 - After Twister setup.
 Connect to internet.
-- Download Mugen 1.0.
+- Download Mugen 1.1.
-- Move Mugen folder somewhere to find.
-Ex /home/pi/mugens
+- Move Mugen folder somewhere easy to find.
+Ex /home/pi/Games
 - Open Lutris on twister desktop.
-- Click "add game " navigate to your mugen .
+- Click "add game ".
-- Match mugen resolution with resolution in Lutris.
+- Follow Lutris gui to install.
 - Click Launch
-- Map controls to keyboard.
+- Map controls to joystick.
 If you want.
 - FIGHT !

 Mugen should open and play fine.